ecargin1/ecargin1.github.io/README.md

 </figure> -->

 <!-- # World Happiness and Well-Being -->
 <p>How do you quantify happiness?
-What are the factors that contribute to your individual well-being, and does that match with others in your community?</p>
+What factors contribute to your well-being, and how does your experience compare to those in your community?</p>

-<p>There is existing data regarding well-being and happiness, but seeing numbers on a page is not enough to gain insights about the feelings of happiness, comfort, and well-being.
-To combat this, we hope to show visualizations to summarize and explore happiness data from the World Health Organization (WHO), the World Happiness Report, and well-being data from the Organization for Economic Cooperation and Development (OECD).
-With mental health becoming a larger concern worldwide, we hope to help users find understanding on the factors that contribute to happiness and well-being on an individual and global scale.</p>
+<p>While there is lots of existing data on happiness and well-being, simply presenting numbers isn’t enough to truly understand these complex emotions.
+To bridge this gap, we provide visualizations of happiness and well-being data sourced from the World Health Organization (WHO), the World Happiness Report, and the Organization for Economic Cooperation and Development (OECD).
+With mental health gaining attention worldwide, our goal is to help users uncover the factors that drive happiness on both personal and global scales.</p>

 ## Overview and Background

 <div style="display: flex; align-items: flex-start;">

   <div style="flex: 1; padding-right: 20px;">

-    <p>The OECD dataset summarizes the well-being of people over several years, and categorizes them into several factors.
-These factors are further categorized into sub-factors, giving more insightful details about what people consider to be important for them.
-Among surveys held across different groups of people, the top 5 most emphasized factors were safety, health, social connections, civic engagement and work and job quality.</p>
+### The OECD Approach
+    <p>The OECD measures well-being across several categories, which are further divided into sub-factors for deeper insights.
+Surveys consistently highlight the top five factors for well-being: safety, health, social connections, civic engagement, and work and job quality.
+For OECD data used on this site, most values are measured by a percentage of population within a specific visualized group, whether that be age, sex, vertical inequality, or education level.
+For visualizations where multiple categories are shown, these percentages are averaged.
+For more information about the data used on this site, please see the "Data Sources" section below.</p>
   </div>

   <div style="flex: 1;">